 All current full-time NSU faculty are eligible to apply; part-time faculty and students are also eligible to apply as the principal investigator of a project if they have faculty support.

-Only as much as you need.
 While the maximum award is $15,000, previous applicants have requested as little as $3,000.
 Since a budget justification is required with each application you should request only the money you will need to complete your project.

 QOL awards cannot be used for any faculty salary or development travel.
 You can include in your budget money to pay student workers or for travel that is dedicated to collecting data for your project or disseminating the results of your research at a professional conference.

 Each application is reviewed by a faculty review team, composed of volunteer faculty members from across the university and community members serving on the Quality of Life Council.
-These review teams score each de-identified application using a standard set of questions and Dr. Hanbury makes the final selection of winners based on these scores and your performance on previous CFRDG or QOL awards (if any).
+These review teams score each de-identified application using a standard set of questions and Dr. Hanbury makes the final selection of winners based on these scores and your performance on previous PRG or QOL awards (if any).

 Yes.
 If your project involves human subjects in any way, you will need IRB approval before you begin your research or spend grant funds.
 Please see the IRB website for details on their procedures.